kimm9/react-master/various-apps/README.md

 1. create layout for the dashboard
 2. create a search bar, dropdown
 3. use user input to update the data dynamically.
+4. in stockFinder.js deal with the object key error.
+After that do creat handleStocksubmit

 # Various App